 The PCMH program began with the first group of participating provider organizations on January 1, 2017.
-As of June 2023, over 800,000 TennCare members are attributed to one of 82 PCMH-participating organizations, and there are over 500 sites associated with these organizations across the state.
-PCMH providers receive ongoing quality support via one-on-one coaching, webinars and collaboratives.
-For instance, PCMH organizations recently participated in a webinar on early screening for Diabetes, Hypertension, and Depression.
+As of the most recent count, approximately 697,000 TennCare members are attributed to one of 81 PCMH-participating organizations, and there are 499 sites associated with these organizations across the state.
+PCMH providers receive ongoing quality support via one-on-one coaching, webinars, and collaboratives.
+For instance, PCMH organizations recently participated in a learning collaborative to reduce unnecessary utilization of the emergency department.